inasafe/inasafe-doc/docs/source/user-docs/application-help/dock.rst

 * :guilabel:`Help` - click on this if you need context help, such as the document you are reading right now!
-* :guilabel:`Print...` - click on this if you wish to create a pdf of your impact scenarion project or just generate report and open it in composer for further tuning.
-An **impact layer** must be active before the :guilabel:`Print...` button will be enabled.
+* :guilabel:`About` - click on this to get information about |project_name|.
-* :guilabel:`Run` - if the combination of options in the :guilabel:`Questions`
+* :guilabel:`Print...` - click on this if you wish to create a pdf of your impact scenario project or to generate a report and open it in composer for further tuning.
+An **impact layer** must be active before this button will be enabled.
-  area's combo boxes will allow you to run a scenario, this button is enabled.
+* :guilabel:`Run` - when the combination of options in the questions area is suitable to be run, this button is enabled.

 Data conversions when running a scenario
 ----------------------------------------